nordeim/Scent-Beautiful-Website/docs/prompt_to_fix_1.md

 ---
 awesome assessment of the current state of the codebase! before we proceed with Phase 4 of your improved execution plan, please create a separate detailed execution plan with integrated checklist to clearly and logically list out all the current codebase files that need modifications and the changes for each file and the associated checklist. the sidetrack plan aims to bring the current codebase to the same level as your improved execution plan, up to the Phase 3.
 Be as detailed as you can with the sidetrack execution plan to bring the codebase to the standard expected by your improved execution plan.

+---
+please very carefully review and check and validate the database initialization output log below and give me your detailed analysis report of your assessment of the database setup task.